SaadBadr/Image-Compression/README.md

 ------------
 There is two options for user to use this program:
 1. Run **userConsole.py**
-	- the program will run and take the needed input from the user from console during running.
+	- The program will run and take the needed input from the user from console during running.
 2. Run **main.py**
 	- Before running user should enter the data manualy in **main.py** then run it.